To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 The Kensington Orbit Fusion is one of the most comfortable trackballs we’ve used.
 The large 40mm ball slips smoothly under the fingertips, while your right thumb and ring finger handle the left and right mouse buttons.
 It might be an unfamiliar way to work, but we were impressed at how quickly using the Orbit Fusion became second nature.

 The rest of the controls show some smart thinking as well.
 Instead of a scroll wheel, which can aggravate wrist or joint pain, you get a rotating ring around the trackball that you can operate with either your fingers or your thumb.
-A DPI switch shifts instantly between three different resolutions, while a further three customisable buttons under the thumb help you be productive.
+A DPI switch shifts instantly between three different resolutions, and a further three customisable buttons sit under the thumb.

 Key specs – Sensor: Laser; Max sensitivity: 800dpi; Connectivity: 2.4GHz wireless; Buttons: 5 buttons, 1 rotating scroll ring; Battery: 1x AA; Dimensions: 100 x 132 x 59mm; Weight: 173g